radagon828/IndieProjectLucasE/log.md

 - Created search servlet
 - added hibernate annotations to javabeans

-I think I'm going to prioritize gettinng the database relationships in order
+I think I'm going to prioritize getting the database relationships in order